hermonochy/Rescueland/The Timeline of Resueland History.md

 With advanced weaponry and FFG shields, the Rescueland troops breached Malgoth’s last stronghold, apprehending him and dismantling his leadership with minimal losses.
 The swift campaign against Voldim concluded with the establishment of control over the planet.

+## 104 ADOTR
-## 104 ADOTR: War against Mega Mega Mega Mega Mega Mega Mega Mega Mega Ultra Ultra Ultra Ultra Ultra Ultra Ultra Ultra Ultra Bad Guy Land
+### War against Mega Mega Mega Mega Mega Mega Mega Mega Mega Ultra Ultra Ultra Ultra Ultra Ultra Ultra Ultra Ultra Bad Guy Land

 In 104 ADOTR, the Rescueland Empire faced the most daunting challenge in its history: a war against Mega*9 Ultra*9 Bad Guy Land.
 This formidable adversary, located on a single planet, boasted a gargantuan military force composed of quadrillions of ships, including awe-inspiring battleships and swarms of advanced fighters.
 As tensions rose, Mega*9 Ultra*9 Bad Guy Land, ruled by the ruthless and cunning Warlord Tyanus, sought to assert dominance over the galaxy.
 Equipped with powerful weaponry and vast fleets, they aimed to crush Rescueland and shatter its influence.
 Recognizing the threat, Weda mobilised tremendous resources, preparing for the largest military engagement ever witnessed.